CV

 PDF Solutions

-1D Registration Location Discovery – Geometry-based Pattern Search (Mar 2026 – Present)
+1D Registration Location Discovery – Geometry-based Pattern Search (Sep 2025 – Jan 2026)

 - Designed a geometry-aware search system to identify robust registration locations from semiconductor layouts using edge-based spatial analysis.